jart/scriptus/docs/api.md

 The second argument, providing additional parameters, is optional. `tim` above is an example Twitter screen name.

-If no person is present, the message will be "said" to the script owner.
+If no person is present, the message will be "said" to nobody in particular.

+The return value of this function is a "message ID", which is an opaque string.
+You can use this message ID to `listen()` for replies to the message.

 ##listen()